auvzhcet/Documentation/docs/computer/student_Reports/Computer Team - SAUVC - Mohd Hozaifa Khan - 2019-20.md

 ## Methodology

-Detecting face mask can be simplified as a classification task of wearing a mask or not wearing a mask and localising that object.
+Detecting face mask can be simplified as a classification task of wearing a mask or not wearing a mask and localizing that object.
 So, we used transfer learning to train a pre-trained Object Detection model and fine-tune it for our task.

 We used YOLO framework for Object Detection.
 YOLO being one of many Single Shot object detection techniques proves to be a good option giving a considerable FPS and accuracy in practical applications.
 We especially trained it on few Adversarial Cases so as to equip our system to detect possible fraudulent attempts and fool the system.
-These case can be covering your faces or using techiques to simply cover nose and mouth temporarily.
+These case can be covering your faces or using techniques to simply cover nose and mouth temporarily.

 ### [YOLO](https://pjreddie.com/darknet/yolo/)

 It stands for You Only Look Once.
-Based on Darknet Framework which is a C++ based Deep Learning framwork.
+Based on Darknet Framework which is a C++ based Deep Learning framework.
 Also available in other frameworks.
 Written by Joseph Redmon and Ali Farhadi.

 #### Concept of YOLO in brief